The SHALON Method™

 Built by and for Black women and families

-Refuses to pathologize or criminalize pain—instead, we humanize and organize
+We don’t pathologize pain or criminalize survival.
+We humanize it and organize around it.